minhcly95/riscv_machine/doc/core.md

 based on the priority list defined in the spec, and generates an exception code for `mcause`.
 It also collects the corresponding `mtval` to be stored in the CSR.
 The Trap handler also signals the Controller besides the CSR.

+The Trap handler checks the interrupt conditions only in the first cycle of the `FETCH` stage.
+If an interrupt happens, the `FETCH` request is cancelled and no memory read is issued.

+No exception can ever happen during the first cycle of the `FETCH` stage, so there is no conflict between exceptions and interrupts.

 ## Decoder
 The Decoder is a subcomponent of the `EXEC` stage.
 Its job is to decode the instruction fetched from the `FETCH` stage